Skip to main content

 Entry into the U.S.

-In addition to the COVID-19 vaccination and test requirements, when entering the U.S. following international travel, foreign nationals should be prepared to answer questions from a Customs and Border Protection officer regarding the nature of proposed entry and qualifications for a designated waiver or exemption.
-All foreign nationals should carry documentation evidencing status as well as any documentation supporting the individual’s specific exemption from the vaccination requirement.
-Visit the Mintz Resources page here for details on required documents for travel.
+When entering the U.S. following international travel, foreign nationals should be prepared to answer questions from a Customs and Border Protection officer regarding the nature of proposed entry and carry all required documentation.
+Visit the Mintz Immigration Resources page here for details on the required documents for travel.

 Please contact your Mintz attorney with any questions regarding international travel.